geekwise-kao-thao/portfolio/README.md

 ## Screen by Screen Specification

 The Portfolio website consists of a few different screens.
 Each screen will look and feel like any modernized website designed by experienced developers.
 Look and layout are important features of any website.
-Here are the images of the screen size mock ups (desktop, tablet, & phone size):
+Here are the image wire-frames for each different screen size (desktop, tablet, & phone size):

 ### Desktop